-This is one of my favorite aspects of a chamber vacuum sealer.
-I love that it is not a throw-away product designed to be discarded if it stops working.
+This is one of the best aspects of a chamber vacuum sealer.
+It is not a throw-away product designed to be discarded if it stops working.
 Rather, it's designed to last for decades, and to be worked on by consumers if and when needed.

 The Bags Are Cheap

 Chamber sealer bags cost waaay less than edge sealer bags.
 Depending on the quantity you buy, they can cost as little as a fifth of what you'll pay for edge sealer bags.
 This means you'll save money in the long run on bags, too.